Dimensions of Wellness

 Health and safety

 • Have a health concern?
 The Student Health Center medical clinic is available to all students.
 The health center gives you access our highly skilled providers from the comfort of your home.
-You can use a virtual visit for many common concerns which might include, but are not limited to things like as acne, allergies, athlete’s foot, heartburn, etc. This is an easy way to connect with campus health resources, even though you might not be in San Francisco.
+Virtual visits is an easy way to connect with campus health resources, even though you might not be in San Francisco.
 Make an appointment by calling 415-338-1251 or visiting the website.

 • You might use nicotine products to cope with stress from school, work, or family expectations.
 The Student Health Center’s tobacco and vaping cessation counselors can help you kick the habit.
 Services are free for all SF State students.